 PrognosisTop

 The natural history of AOSD can be quite variable.
 Some patients have a single systemic self-limited episode with symptoms improving within a few months and resolving by 1 year.
 Other patients have a polycyclic form of the disease, with multiple flares of the systemic and arthritic symptoms and clear periods of remission between the flares.
 Finally, the remaining patients have a form associated with chronic disease, where inflammatory arthritis is the predominant manifestation.
-These patients are prone to develop secondary osteoarthritis, with associated impact on health-related quality of life and disability.
+These patients are prone to develop secondary osteoarthritis, with an associated impact on health-related quality of life and disability.

 Polyarthritis and arthritis affecting the large joints (shoulder, hip) at the onset of the disease are associated with an increased risk of developing chronic disease.
 AA amyloidosis is a rare complication of AOSD (<1%), which is attributed to chronic uncontrolled systemic inflammation.
 The incidence of AA amyloidosis is low, especially with appropriate therapies to decrease the level of inflammation.
 Death may occur due to infection, liver failure, amyloidosis, respiratory failure, heart failure, or disseminated intravascular coagulation.